RalphHightower/blog/_posts/2024/12/2024-12-19-GovtShutdownBuckleUp.md

 Dec 19, 2024  #donaldtrump #elonmusk #politics
 President-elect Trump excoriated a bipartisan government funding bill Wednesday afternoon, throwing the stopgap measure into chaos just as leaders of both parties were hoping to pass it.
 The joint statement by Trump and Vice President-elect JD Vance left Republican leaders scrambling to come up with a new plan in the House, where Trump wields significant influence.
 The Morning Joe panel discusses.

-STAY THE SPEAKER NOMINEE?
->> JOHNSON IS GOING TO BE THE
-SPEAKER.
-HE'S NOT GOING TO GET HIM
-THROUGH WITH JUST THE
-REPUBLICANS.
-HE NEEDS DEMOCRATS TO SUPPORT
-HIM OR HE'LL NEVER MAKE SPEAKER.
-HE JUST IS NOT GOING TO.
->> EXTRAORDINARY DEVELOPMENTS ON
-CAPITOL HILL.
-DEMOCRATS POINTING FINGERS AT
-REPUBLICANS.
-REPUBLICANS BLAMING SPEAKER MIKE
-JOHNSON.
-ALL WHILE DONALD TRUMP AND ELON
-MUSK PUSH CONGRESS TOWARD A
-GOVERNMENT SHUTDOWN, ORDERING
-REPUBLICANS YESTERDAY NOT TO
-SUPPORT THE BIPARTISAN SPENDING
-DEAL.
-GOOD MORNING.
-WELCOME TO "MORNING JOE."
-IT IS THURSDAY, DECEMBER 10th.
-I'M WILLIE GEIST.
-JOE AND MIKA HAVE THE MORNING
-OFF.
-WITH US, THE HOST OF "WAY TOO
-EARLY" FOR ONE MORE DAY,
-JONATHAN LEMIRE.
-ALSO, MSNBC CONTRIBUTOR MIKE
-BARNICLE.
-THE HOST OF MSNBC'S "INSIDE WITH
-JEN PSAKI," JEN PSAKI.
-AND FORMER TREASURY OFFICIAL AND
-"MORNING JOE" ECONOMIC ANALYST,
-STEVE RATTNER.
-LET'S SET UP WHAT HAPPENED
-YESTERDAY.
-A BIPARTISAN PLAN TO FUND THE
-GOVERNMENT AND AVOID A SHUTDOWN
-FELL APART YESTERDAY AFTER
-PRESIDENT-ELECT TRUMP AND ELON
-MUSK VOICED THEIR OPPOSITION TO
-THE BILL.
-DESPITE HAVING THE STAMP OF
-APPROVAL FROM CONGRESSIONAL
-LEADERSHIP, TRUMP AND VICE
-PRESIDENT-ELECT JD VANCE
-CONDEMNED THE BILL.
-ALSO, DEMANDING THE LEGISLATION
-INCLUDE A DEBT CEILING INCREASE.
-WRITING IN PART, "INCREASING THE
-DEBT CEILING IS NOT GREAT, BUT
-WE'D RATHER DO IT ON BIDEN'S
-WATCH.
-WE SHOULD PASS A STREAMLINE
-SPENDING BILL THAT DOESN'T GIVE
-CHUCK SCHUMER AND THE DEMOCRATS
-EVERYTHING THEY WANT."
-THAT CAME AFTER MUSK SPENT HOURS
-CITE SIZING THE SPRAWLING BILL
-ON SOCIAL MEDIA, POSTING ABOUT
-IT OVER 100 TIMES THROUGHOUT THE
-DAY.